MCMicS/jenkins-control-plugin/README.txt

 /*                   - Add Weather icon on the job        */
 /*                   - Parameterized builds are supported */
-/*                     (see limitations on the wiki)      */ /**********************************************************/
+/*                     (see limitations on the wiki)      */ /*            - 0.4: - create branch for IDEA 10.x        */
+/**********************************************************/

 Description : This plugin allows to view the content of your Jenkins Continous Integration Server.

 Plugin Compatibility :

-This plugin was built with JDK 1.5 and IntelliJ-8.1.3-jdk5 version.
+This plugin was built with JDK 1.6 and ideaIU-10.0.1 version.
 Jenkins 1.437 was use for manual testing.

 Installation steps: